wutthichai46/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/bitonic-sort/README.md

 ### Running Samples In DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well as whether to run in batch or interactive mode.

+For specific instructions, jump to [Run the sample in the DevCloud](#run-on-devcloud)

-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)
+For more information, see the Intel® oneAPI
+Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System